andrewcbuensalida/doctor-google/readme.md

 might not be possible. so just push from vs code. pull from compute engine. then install dependencies.

-trying again cicd, https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/git using git image to clone my repo.
+trying again cicd, https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/git using git image to clone my repo. didnt work. maybe use ansible

+unfortunately google doesnt allow hipaa data to be transferred.